KodenOps/kodenops-hashnode/cmfiwjcs3000202l56exi1c47.md

 kind: Pod
 metadata:
   name: my-nginx-pod   # Name of your pod
-  namespace: default      # the namespace your pod should run
+  namespace: default      # the namespace your pod should run.
   labels:
     apptype: web       # add a key/pair label to distinguish pods
     tier: frontend